How to warp a gradient in Photoshop

 Lowering the gradient's Scale value to 10 percent.

-And now we can clearly see that the gradient has no warping applied to it at all:
+You can clearly see the gradient has no warp applied to it at all.

 A better view of the problem.